Sacred Facts · At a Glance

 The question of Sikhism's relationship to Islam is more complex.
 Guru Nanak's travels to Mecca and Baghdad, his respectful engagement with Sufi traditions, and his critique of both Hindu and Muslim formalism suggest genuine engagement with Islamic themes.
 However, Sikhism rejected several core Islamic practices: circumcision, halal meat, the prohibition of images (though Sikhism also rejects idol worship), and the exclusive claim of one religious community to truth.

 The concept of Guru in Sikhism is unique: the Guru is not merely a teacher but an embodiment of divine guidance.
 Guru Gobind Singh's decision to make the scripture the Guru (not a human) created a form of "living scripture" unique among religions.
 The Guru Granth Sahib is treated as a living person — it is risen in the morning, put to bed at night, has its own room (guruwara), and commands respect as any guru would.
-[Doris R. Jakobsh, "Translating Sikhism," 2003]
+[Doris R. Jakobsh, "Relocating Gender in Sikh History: Transformation, Meaning and Identity," 2003]

 The Guru Granth Sahib (SGGS)